textileio/textile/README.md

 #### Creating a bucket

-Creating a new bucket is done by constructing a configuration object.
+Create a new bucket by constructing a configuration object.
 Only `Path` is required.

 ```
 // Setup the buckets lib